xibosignage/xibo-manual/source/en/displays.md

 ### Default Layout

-When no other content is scheduled or if there is an issue that prevents a scheduled Event from showing, we recommend that a **Default Layout** is assigned directly to Displays so that something is **always** shown!
+When no content is scheduled or if there is an issue that prevents a scheduled Event from showing, a **Default Layout** will be shown on Displays to ensure that something is **always** shown!

+Displays will show the global Default Layout as set in [CMS Settings](tour_cms_settings#content-default-layout) which can be overridden per Display if required:

+- Select from the row menu or **Edit** form to choose the Layout to use from the dropdown menu.
+- Leave this field blank to automatically use the global Default Layout.

+{tip}
-Select from the row menu or **Edit** form to choose the Layout to use from the dropdown menu.
-You can create your own to replace the existing default, but keep in mind that designs should be kept simple with no complex media or web content.
+Create your own Layout to select but keep in mind that designs should be kept simple with no complex media or web content.
+{/tip}

 {version}
-**NOTE:** If no Default Layout is set or there is an issue with the Default Layout that has been set, the splash screen will be shown on Displays!
+**NOTE:** If there is no other content scheduled and the Default Layout is being downloaded/there is an issue with the selected Default Layout, the splash screen will be displayed.
 {/version}

 ### Assign Files / Layouts